Choosing the right accommodation is one of the biggest decisions you'll make when planning an African safari.

 Wild Wings staff on a field trip to Kruger

-Over the years, we've spent a lot of time in the field across Southern and East Africa, visiting lodges, guiding safaris, and seeing first-hand how different properties perform in different conditions.
-Some of the most expensive camps prioritise location and exclusivity over luxury finishes, while some well-priced lodges consistently deliver exceptional wildlife experiences.
+Over the years, we've spent a great deal of time travelling throughout Southern and East Africa, visiting lodges, guiding safaris and seeing first-hand how different properties perform in different destinations and seasons.

 Location comes first